braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/examples.md

 This article also provides [guidance on logging analytics](#logging-analytics) for these custom implementations.

+{% alert note %}
-Note that this implementation guide is centered around a Swift implementation, but Objective-C snippets are provided for those interested.
+This implementation guide is centered around a Swift implementation, but Objective-C snippets are provided for those interested.
+{% endalert %}

 ## Notification content app extensions